 - 81% of all Scottish mussels are grown in Shetland, valued at £6.3 million

 - 241 full-time and 19 part-time employees in salmon farming, and a further 160 in processing jobs

-- Shetland vessels land £118 million worth of fish in Shetland and elsewhere in 2016
+- £69.9 million worth of fish and shellfish was landed in Shetland in 2021

-- More than one quarter of all fish landed in Scotland is landed in Shetland (26%)
+- More than 17 per cent of all fish landed in Scotland is landed in Shetland.

 - Shetland is the second ranked port in the UK (Peterhead is first) for landings of whitefish.